continuous-quality-dev/proto-plugins/docs/PROPERTY_TESTING.md

 - **Bun** (native TypeScript support)
 - **Deno** (native TypeScript support)

-The test summary automatically detects and reports on property-based tests, providing insights into test coverage and performance across all runtimes.
+The test summary automatically detects property-based tests and provides insights into coverage and performance across all runtimes.